yanting0831/Craft_Pop_House_DP2/README.md

-For product database, it will automatically create the database Therefore, you just have to insert the data into the table
+For product database, it will automatically create the database Therefore, you just have to insert the data into the table Use the producttb.sql file to copy the insert into table
 ```sql
 "INSERT INTO Producttb (product_name, product_price, product_image)
         VALUES ('Apple MacBook Pro',1799,'./upload/product1.png'),